JayWalker512/CryptoNoter/README.md

 Thanks to @tamerzg for identifying bugs on my updates and helping other users on troubleshooting

 ## License
+* Note: If you are implementing this project in your personal or commercial projects, please be a nice and supportive user.
+You may give a credit back to my open source project or alternatively if you wish to keep credits hidden, please kindly consider a donation to keep this open source project running.

 MIT https://raw.github.com/cryptonoter/CryptoNoter/master/LICENSE

 ## Missions